Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 The Sempervirens Falls was the end of a former hiking trail.

-• Redwood Loop Trail ½ mile long to see some of the tallest and oldest redwoods like the “Mother” and the “Father” of the forest got destroyed.
-The trailhead was next to the Park Headquarter and Visitor Centre.
+• Redwood Loop Trail ½ mile long to see some of the tallest and oldest redwoods, like the “Mother” and the “Father” of the forest got destroyed.
+The trailhead was next to the Park Headquarters and Visitor Centre.

-• Sempervirens Falls trail; a circular 4 miles/ 6.4 km trail which took us 2 hours does not exist at the moment.
+• The Sempervirens Falls trail, a circular 4 miles/ 6.4 km trail that took us 2 hours to complete, does not exist.

-• Berry Creek Falls trail was 9.5 up to 11 miles/ 15.2 up to 17.6 km long depending on the chosen track led to four waterfalls and many of the tallest and oldest redwoods in the park.
+• Berry Creek Falls trail was 9.5 up to 11 miles/ 15.2 up to 17.6 km long, depending on the chosen track, which led to four waterfalls and many of the tallest and oldest redwoods in the park.

 Another option was a backpacking hike and overnight stay in a remote and primitive campground.
 "The Skyline to the Sea" trail was one of the famous backpacking trails.